 Specialty (additional cost) Dining Venues: Four specialty restaurants are available on the Quantum of the Seas.
 You can save money by booking ahead before embarkation day.

 These restaurants fill up quickly, so make your reservations as soon as possible to get the date and time you want.
+Here’s a full review of dining on the Quantum, including specialty restaurants and menus.

 Tip for dining time: Try to get the dining time you want when booking your cruise.
 Since our cruise sailed at maximum capacity, guests found it impossible to change their dining venue and time.